 Your daughter’s binge eating is undoubtedly scary and even infuriating for you.
 That makes a lot of sense.
 I know this is hard and I am in no way minimizing your experience of her behavior.

 At the same time, it’s important to know that your response to her binge eating can make a world of difference in her recovery.
-Before you add any more locks or change your shopping habits, I encourage you to open the conversation with her about food restriction and emotional health.
+I hear that you are at your wits’ end and think the best approach is to lock the pantry.
+But before you add any more locks or change your shopping habits, I encourage you to open the conversation with her about food restriction and emotional health.
 Ask her how she is feeling when she goes to the pantry at night.
 Meanwhile, reach out to a professional who can help you navigate your daughter’s behavior.

 I wish you all the best, and send you so much love as you navigate this with your family.